 8) Communicate in line with the company’s values.
 When difficult circumstances present themselves, it is critical that businesses communicate in alignment with their organizational values.
 In fact, a company’s values can be a guidepost for how to approach communications in a given situation.

 9) Prepare for downside scenarios.
-Many companies are already undertaking scenario analyses with respect to their operations, sales and finances; they should be prepared to communicate in worst-case scenarios as well, answering questions like, what will we say, who will deliver the message and what medium(s) will we use?
+Many companies already undertake scenario analyses with respect to their operations, sales and finances; they should be prepared to communicate in worst-case scenarios as well, answering questions like, what will we say, who will deliver the message and what medium(s) will we use?
 Leaders should assume that everything they say internally will be leaked to social media and the press and communicate accordingly.